zbmed/damalos/docs/camera.md

 # Camera-ready version

+**This page only applies for submission to the workshop track**

 ## Guidelines

-Camera-ready versions for accepted papers should be submitted via [EasyChair DaMaLOS-2021 workshop proceedings](#){:target="_blank"}.
+Camera-ready versions for accepted papers should be submitted via [EasyChair DaMaLOS-2022 workshop proceedings](https://easychair.org/conferences/?conf=damalos2022){:target="_blank"} as an update to the original submission.
 No authors should be added at this stage.

-* Submission deadline (camera-ready version): TBA - around 30th of September 2021
+* Submission deadline (camera-ready version): TBA - around 15th of October 2022
-* Maximum length: 10 pages, modified [LNCS templates](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines){:target="_blank"}
+* Maximum length: 10 pages for *research* and *reserach object papers* and 6 pages for *short research* and *position* papers using a modified [LNCS templates](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines){:target="_blank"}
 * Reserved DOI: A DOI will be communicated directly to authors (particularly corresponding authors)
 * Modifications to the LNCS template
   * No header on the first page